CASLI Board of Managers

 CASLI Board of Managers Members

-Miako Rankin, PhD, CI and CT
+Miako Villanueva, PhD, CI and CT

-Miako Rankin has been interpreting professionally since 2001, working primarily as an independent contractor and specializing in advanced educational, government, business, religious, and performing arts settings.
+Miako Villanueva has been interpreting professionally since 2001, working primarily as an independent contractor and specializing in advanced educational, government, business, religious, and performing arts settings.
 She received her interpreter training from Pikes Peak Community College in Colorado Springs, where she also worked as a residential coordinator at the Colorado School for the Deaf and the Blind.
 Miako moved to the DC area in 2002 to attend graduate school at Gallaudet, where she now works as an associate professor in the Department of Linguistics, teaching undergraduate and graduate level courses.
 Her specialization is in applied linguistics and engaged research – incorporating the knowledge, approaches, and understandings gleaned from linguistic research of ASL directly into language teaching, curriculum development, language assessment, interpretation, and interpreting pedagogy.

 Keith M. Cagle, PhD